-Bond's full complement of moves is available, but you rarely need them, and an overly-complex control scheme makes them difficult to perform should you actually need to.
-You can crouch, dive, and take cover, use Bond Focus to slow down time, throw grenades, and shoot while using cover.
-Unfortunately by the time you remember what buttons do what, the moment has passed.
-Since it's so easy to run up to a bad guy and blast them, there's never much use for these special moves anyways.
+The AI, which wasn't super smart to begin with, is even worse now, standing and watching you as you walk by, sometimes just admiring you from the other side of a gate.
 Occasionally the AI will surprise you by tossing grenade in your direction or hiding and waiting for you to show yourself, but most of the time they're on a kamikaze path in your direction.
 As soon as you trigger an event they'll coming rushing out, guns blazing, with no regards to their well-being.
 You can backtrack to a cleared room and simply wait for them to enter - mowing them down one by one as they walk through the doorway.

-From Russia With Love appears to be using the same engine as Everything or Nothing, but that's not the case.
-Regardless, the games look quite similar, which is a good thing.
-The game has nice graphics, a decent camera, and handles the wide variety of gameplay styles well.
+From Russia With Love on the PSP looks reasonably close to how it looked on the PS2.
 The levels are a mixed bag, with some of them looking pretty bland, but others really looking nice.
 It's weird the attention to detail you'll see in some areas, like stained glass windows or a fully decorated house, while other areas are drab and uninteresting.
 Another thing that's inconsistent from one minute to the next is the game's framerate.
 It's not always horrible, but if there's any amount of action on screen, or you're panning the camera, it struggles mightily.
-HDTV owners will be disappointed to know that there's no widescreen support, nor is there support for 480p.

 EA has always been at the forefront of facial scanning technology; one of the few bright spots of Rogue Agent were the realistic recreations of Pussy Galore and Goldfinger.
 It should come as no surprise that the character model for Sean Connery is fantastic.
 He looks just like he did in the original film, right down to his facial expressions.
 All of the other main characters look great as well.
 It's pretty amazing what EA has been able to do in this area.

 From Russia With Love's audio has some strong points and some weak ones as well.
+The big difference between the PSP and PS2 versions are that the PSP's audio is extremely compressed sounding.
+It's almost like someone recorded the dialog off of a TV - yeah, it's that bad.
 It's great to have Sean Connery back as Bond, but he doesn't really sound a heck of a lot like he used to, and it's noticeable to anyone who has watched his old films.
 The character on-screen is supposed to be a young, British agent (though he didn't really have a British accent in the movies), but the voice we're hearing is that of an old Scottish man.
 Don't get me wrong - any true Bond fan will get chills when they hear the "Vodka Martini.
 Shaken, not stirred." line.
 The script is also pretty hit or miss, which leads to some of the lines sticking out like a sore thumb.
 I don't think it was any disinterest on any of the actors' parts, but some of the one-liners are less than convincing.
 The game's score is quite good, and seamlessly mixes familiar Bond themes with new compositions.
 The rest of the sound effects are decent, but not amazing.